Horizon Europe, the world’s largest multinational research and innovation programme, has issued its first call for grant applications.

 Although much attention has been focused on the introduction of missions, they are only a relatively small part of the new programme, points out Torsten Fischer, head of the Brussels-based European liaison office of Germany’s research organizations.
 Basic science will continue to be a centrepiece of European research.
 Between 2021 and 2027, the EU’s premier funding agency for basic research, the European Research Council (ERC), will divide €16 billion among researchers at various career levels, an increase of more than 20% compared to Horizon 2020.
 Non-EU countries associated to Horizon Europe are expected to contribute an extra roughly €4 billion, depending on their level of participation.
 Associates include research-intensive nations such as Israel, Switzerland and the United Kingdom — which left the bloc at the beginning of 2021, but has signed a deal to allow its scientists, research organizations and companies to participate in Horizon Europe.

 The ERC issued its first round of calls for starting grants under Horizon Europe on 25 February, and more are expected in the coming months.
-However, some types of grant have been delayed owing to a last-minute political agreement on the EU’s multiyear budget in December.
+However, some types of grant have been delayed owing to on the EU’s multiyear budget in December.
 There will be no calls in 2021 for ‘synergy’ grants — those involving several teams of scientists.
 Calls for proof-of-concept grants to develop ideas generated in the course of ERC-funded research will also be delayed until 2022, says Waldemar Kütt, head of the ERC’s administrative arm in Brussels.

 Competition for ERC grants — which assign up to €2.5 million for 5 years to an individual investigator — has historically been tough, with an acceptance rate of around 12%, but the larger pot of money could mean that more scientists get funded.